higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ### 6.1.
 The 0.042069% Threshold (420,690 Tokens)

-Holders maintaining at least **0.042069%** of the total supply (420,690 tokens for a 1B supply) qualify as “Conviction” holders.
+Holders maintaining at least **0.042069%** of the total supply (420,690 tokens for a 1B supply) qualify as "Conviction" holders.
 This threshold is both a playful and meaningful metric that ensures only committed participants receive rewards.

 ### 6.2.
 On‑Chain Registry